flienteen/angular-seed/README.md

 ### Running the App during Development

 The angular-seed project comes preconfigured with a local development webserver.
-You can start this webserver with `npm start` but you may choose to install the tool globally:
+You can start this webserver with `npm start`.

 Alternatively, you can choose to configure your own webserver, such as apache or nginx.
 Just configure your server to serve the files under the `app/` directory.